piotrstenke/Durian/src/Durian.FriendClass/README.md

 ## Member rules

 To ensure proper usage, *FriendClass* enforces a set of limitations on a potential target and its friend types.

+### Allowed members

+[Durian.FriendClassAttribute](../Durian.FriendClass/FriendClassAttributeProvider.cs) can be applied to classes, structs and records.
+Other type members, like enums, interfaces and delegates are not allowed.

 ### Accessibility